dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/5-page-title-how-to-test/README.md

 If you hover the mouse over the browser tab which has the page loaded, the page title should be displayed after a few sections.

-Alternatively you can inspect the HTML and look for the `<title>` tag.
+Alternatively, you can inspect the HTML and look for the `<title>` tag.

 In Chrome, you can do this by pressing <kbd>F12</kbd> or right-clicking the page and choosing 'inspect'.